DaikiTanak/pytorch_image_classification/README.md

 ## Files
 ### Preprocess images
-`utils.py` : 画像が格納されているフォルダから画像を読み、リサイズしてデータのpickleを作成する。
+`utils.py` : Read images from the specified directory , resize them and pickle them.

 ### Train model
-`train.py` : モデル訓練の主要部。モデルインスタンス作成、データローダー作成、モデル訓練を行う。
+`train.py` : The main part of training model.
+Make model instance and dataloaders, and then train model.

-- `dataset.py` : 訓練や推論に用いるDataset、Data Augmentationに使う各種クラス。
+- `dataset.py` : Dataset class for training and evaluation and classes for Data Augmentation.

-- `model.py` : 分類器。ResNet、DenseNet、DualPathNetworks
+- `model.py` : Image classifier.
+ResNet、DenseNet、DualPathNetworks

 ### Evaluate model
-`test.py` : pickleしたテストデータを使って性能を評価する。
+`test.py` : Evaluate model performance using pickled tst dataset.

 ### Infer images
-`infer.py` : 画像へのパス、モデルへのパスを指定して推論を行う関数
+`infer.py` : Evaluate model (path to model and path to images are needed)

 ### Utils